 Have any effective customer success email tactics of your own?
 Pet peeves welcome too!

 Last week, PR Engineer Kelly Byrd shared how to use data to ensure content success.
-Next week, Onclusive’s Chief Strategy Officer Rebekah Iliff will share her secrets for writing effective bylines to top off our Optimizing PR Fundamentals series.
+Next week, AirPR’s Chief Strategy Officer Rebekah Iliff will share her secrets for writing effective bylines to top off our Optimizing PR Fundamentals series.
 Stay tuned!